Tens of thousands of mourners pay respects to former Pope Benedict XVI

 Public viewing was set for 10 hours on Monday, and 12 hours each on Tuesday and Wednesday.

-Benedict’s body, dressed in red and gold liturgical vestments and placed on a simple dais, was moved in a procession just before dawn through the Vatican Gardens from the monastery to a spot in front of the main altar of Christendom’s largest Church.
+The former Pope’s body, dressed in red and gold liturgical vestments and placed on a simple dais, was moved in a procession just before dawn through the Vatican Gardens from the monastery to a spot in front of the main altar of Christendom’s largest church.

-Two Swiss Guards stood at attention on either side of the body, which bore no papal insignia or regalia, such as a crosier, the silver staff with a crucifix, or a pallium, a band of cloth worn around the neck worn by archdiocesan bishops.
+Two Swiss Guards stood to attention on either side of the body, which bore no papal insignia or regalia, such as a crosier (the silver staff with a crucifix), or a pallium, a band of cloth worn around the neck worn by archdiocesan bishops.

-Both were on Pope John Paul’s body when it lay in state in 2005.
+Both were on Pope John Paul II’s body when it lay in state in 2005.

-It was not clear if the pastoral cross or any other items he used will be buried with him but the decision not to have them during the public viewing appeared to have been decided to underscore that he no longer was pope when he died.
+It was not clear if the pastoral cross or any other items the former Pope used will be buried with him, but the decision not to have them on view during his lying in state appeared to have been made in order to underscore the fact that he was no longer Pope when he died.

-Before the Church was opened to the public, Italian President Sergio Mattarella and Prime Minister Georgia Meloni were the first outsiders to pay their respects.
+Before the church was opened to the public, Italian president Sergio Mattarella and prime minister Giorgia Meloni were the first outsiders to pay their respects.

-Benedict’s closest aide, Archbishop Georg Ganswein, sat in the first pew to the side of the body along with Benedict’s household and medics who looked after him in his final days.
+Benedict’s closest aide, Archbishop Georg Ganswein, sat in the first pew to the side of the body, along with the former Pope’s household and medics who had looked after him in his final days.

 After a few hours, they rose to pray before the body.
-Ganswein stayed behind to receive condolences from visitors.
+Archbishop Ganswein stayed behind to receive condolences from visitors.

-“I had to come,” Sri, a woman visiting from Jakarta, Indonesia, told Reuters.
-“He was the pope and I am a Catholic,” she said, declining to give her surname.
+“I had to come,” Sri, a woman visiting from Jakarta, Indonesia, told reporters.
+“He was the Pope and I am a Catholic,” she said, declining to give her surname.

-Vatican spokesman Matteo Bruni said Benedict will be buried according to his wishes in the same spot in the crypts under St. Peter’s Basilica where Pope John Paul II was originally interred in 2005, before his body was moved up to a chapel in the basilica in 2011.
+Vatican spokesperson Matteo Bruni said the former Pope would be buried according to his wishes, in the same spot in the crypts under St Peter’s Basilica where Pope John Paul II was originally interred in 2005 before his body was moved up to a chapel in the basilica in 2011.

-His funeral will be held on Thursday in St Peter’s Square and be presided over by Pope Francis.
+His funeral will be held on Thursday in St Peter’s Square, and will be presided over by Pope Francis.

 The Vatican has said it will be a simple, solemn and sober ceremony in keeping with Benedict’s wishes.

-The Vatican has painstakingly elaborate rituals for what happens after a reigning pope dies but none for a former pope, so what happens in the next few days could become the template for future ex-popes.
+The Vatican has painstakingly elaborate rituals for what happens after a reigning pope dies, but none for a former pope, so what happens in the next few days could become the template for future ex-popes.

-Mr Bruni said the details of the funeral Mass were not yet completed.
+Mr Bruni said the details of the funeral mass were not yet complete.

 While the number of visitors was large, there were no signs of the huge crowds who came to pay their respects to Pope John Paul II, when millions waited for hours to enter the basilica.